BOJ seen defying easing calls as political pressure heats up

-The leader of the main opposition, Shinzo Abe, has put the central bank at the centre of economic debate ahead of a December 16 national election that surveys show his party would win, signaling his government would put the bank under much greater pressure to ease policy.
+The leader of the main opposition, Shinzo Abe, has put the central bank at the centre of economic debate ahead of a Dec.
+16 national election that surveys show his party would win, signalling his government would put the bank under much greater pressure to ease policy.

 Abe has even suggested revising the Bank of Japan law, a step critics say is aimed at clipping the central bank’s independence and forcing it to print money to finance public debt that is already double the size of Japan’s economy.